 ResidentialIf you want a weekday class schedule and an on-campus student experience, choose the Residential option.
-Didactic courses are blended, while lab sessions take place face-to-face during the week.
+Didactic courses are blended, while lab sessions occur face-to-face during the week.

 Lives near campus and attends school full-time

-FlexIf you work, have other obligations, or live a distance from campus, choose the Flex format.
+FlexIf you work, have other obligations, or live far from campus, choose the Flex format.
 Access coursework online and attend face-to-face classes and lab sessions on campus during select weekends each term.